The Explore TV

 Explore ancient temples to experience history

 As soon as we arrived in Tulum, the first thing we did was head straight to the Mayan ruins.
-We’d seen them a thousand times in photos, but seeing them in person was something else entirely.
+We’d seen them a thousand times in photos, but seeing them in person was on another level.
 With the Caribbean Sea as a backdrop, it’s on another level.
-Stone temples, iguanas sunbathing, and that brutal contrast between history and the turquoise blue of the sea.
+Stone temples, iguanas basking in the sun, and that incredible contrast between history and the turquoise blue of the sea.

 We got up early (before 8:00, important to avoid the heat and crowds!) and went in almost alone.

-You walk among the ruins of Temple of the God of the Wind, he Castle and the Temple of the Frescoes And you can imagine how the Mayans lived here looking at the horizon and the stars (what geniuses!).
+You walk among the ruins of Temple of the God of the Wind, he Castle and the Temple of the Frescoes And you can picture how the Mayans lived here, gazing at the horizon and the stars (what geniuses!).

 After exploring the archaeological site, we went down the path that leads to the hidden beach right below the ruins—it’s touristy, we won’t lie to you.
-But Going into the water knowing you’re swimming under Mayan temples is One of those travel moments that stays with you, mainly because of what you just experienced!
-It’s out of this world.
+But Going into the water knowing you’re swimming under Mayan temples is One of those travel moments that stays with you, mainly because of what you’ve just seen!
+It’s unreal.

 Stay in a hotel with a cenote - or if that's too expensive - visit them

 If there’s one thing Tulum has that you won’t forget, it’s the cenotes.
-Sleeping in a hotel with your own is a magical experience — literally, you wake up, take a dip and you’re floating in crystal clear water surrounded by jungle.
+Sleeping in a hotel with its own cenote is a magical experience — literally, you wake up, take a dip and you’re floating in crystal clear water surrounded by jungle.

 In Tulum we slept in Uman Glamping & Cenote Tulum And it was a true gem.

 Imagine sleeping in a safari-style tent, surrounded by jungle, and waking up to the sound of birds.
-The best part was that We had a private cenote within the accommodation..
+The best part was that We had a private cenote right at our accommodation..

 In the mornings, we’d go straight from bed to the water in our swimsuits, coffee in hand, and take a dip in that crystal-clear, silent spot.
 It was one of the most magical moments of the trip—without a doubt, one of those places that makes you reconnect with yourself and with nature.